PerformanC/TableC/README.md

 # TableC

-Advanced and portable closed-addressing hashtable implementation for C.
+Low-level C89 Closed/Open-addressed hashtable implementation.

 ## Branch info

-This branch is marked as a secondary branch, with open-addressing features (recommended for small tables).
+This branch is marked as a secondary branch, using an open-addressing approach.
 This is a mirror of the closed-addressing branch (main branch) but with open-addressing.

 ## Features

-- [x] Simple & low-level API
 - [x] Expandable hashtable
-- [x] Set keys and values
+- [x] Overflow protected
-- [x] Get values based on the key
+- [x] No memory leaks
-- [x] Remove keys and values
+- [x] C89 compatible

 ## Performance

-TableC has high efficiency and performance, allowing it to be used on embedded systems, as well as on high-end devices like servers and desktops.

-It has an incredible speed, especially when in good conditions for it, such as deleting a key after using it.

-And all that for a new library, that was not fully optimized yet, but it's getting there.

-We made a benchmark using one of our benchmarking codes, and the results are:

-GNOME Alpine Linux v3.17 x64 (i5-2520M CPU, 3.200GHz x 2 cores, 4 threads with 8GB RAM ddr4)
+Here's a benchmark with the following configuration: GNOME Alpine Linux v3.17 x64 (i5-2520M CPU, 3.200GHz x 2 cores, 4 threads with 8GB RAM ddr4)

 | Samples | Repetitions (stabilization) | Time per sample |
 | ------- | --------------------------- | --------------- |